 (4) The licensing authority may withdraw a suspension before the suspension is due to expire if it reasonably believes that it is appropriate to do so.

+[Regulation 254 amended in Gazette 11 Jul 2017 p.
+3831-2.]

 255. When cancellation, suspension and variation take effect

 The cancellation, suspension or variation of a licence by a licensing authority takes effect on —